nikitagorelovwlnx/wlnx-api-server/WELLNESS_SESSION_API.md

-# Wellness Coach Interview API
+# Wellness Session API

-This API handles wellness coach interviews that are pushed from external services.
-Each interview contains a full transcription of the conversation and a summary generated externally.
+This API handles wellness coaching sessions that are pushed from external services.
+Each session contains a full transcription of the conversation and a summary generated externally.

 **🔑 Authentication:** This API uses **email-based identification** instead of traditional authentication.
 No JWT tokens required.

 ## Data Model

-### InterviewResult
+### WellnessSession
 ```typescript
 {
   id: string;              // UUID